af3000/30daysofFLCode/README.md

 This is my repository to use this repository to learn Federated Learning for the 30daysofFLCode challenge I use flower framework to implement various aspects of FL so as to learn by doing.
+Day 19
+-Added code for GPT2 fine tuning project to learn about training and handling llms